sailhawaii/contactDemo/README.md

 1. Go to the project directory
 2. Add the bower dependencies (bower install)
 3. Run the Gulp command to launch the app (gulp serve)

+#Running the tests:
+1. Go to the project directory
+2. Run the Gulp command to lauch the tests (gulp test)